Author: Joe Kizlauskas

 This is just one positive to Bellator over UFC, but the latter has many benefits and with many fans, the Ultimate Fighting Championship lives up to its name and is top dog in the industry.
 As with most sports debates, it’s subjective and a case of what you like.

 One being better than the other may be the wrong question to ask as both have their own merits, and both do great work for the sport of mixed martial arts.
-You can view the latest UFC or Bellator betting at any major bookmaker, including William Hill, bet365, Ladbrokes, Unibet and Betfair.
+You can view the latest UFC or Bellator at any major betting site, including William Hill, bet365, Ladbrokes and Unibet.